lindseystead/foodbank-checkin-portfolio/README.md

 **Portfolio Project**: Foodbank Check-In and Appointment System
 **Academic Origin**: Originally designed as a capstone project at Thompson Rivers University (TRU) - Bachelor of Computing Science Capstone Project (Graduated with Distinction)
-**Status**: Production System (Deployed & Operational)
+**Status**: Production-Ready System (Ready for Deployment)
 **Developer**: Lindsey D. Stead
 **Repository Contents**: Frontend applications only (Client App + Admin Dashboard)
 **Total Frontend Code**: 21,628 lines (7,515 + 14,113)

-This system was originally designed as a capstone project at Thompson Rivers University and evolved into a production-ready application serving real food bank operations in Canada.
+This system was originally designed as a capstone project at Thompson Rivers University and evolved into a production-ready application ready for food bank operations in Canada.
 The frontend code demonstrates React/TypeScript development skills, UI/UX design, internationalization, and responsive design.
 The system is designed for Canadian food banks and complies with Canadian privacy regulations (PIPEDA).

 ---

 ## ✨ Why This Project Stands Out
 - **Solo Development**: Designed and built entirely by me from the ground up as a capstone project
 - **Agile Methodology**: Used agile development practices throughout the project lifecycle
-- **Real Production System**: Deployed and serving real users daily
+- **Real Production System**: Production-ready system ready for deployment and daily use
 - **Full Lifecycle Management**: From concept, system design and modeling, prototyping, to capstone to production
 - **CSV-First Architecture**: Enables immediate deployment with Link2Feed exports, no API access required
 - **Link2Feed-Ready**: Architecture designed for future API integration